learn-build-share/python_projects/README.md

 # 🚀 Python Projects

 A collection of **beginner-friendly Python projects** and practice programs to help you learn Python through hands-on examples.
-This repository covers core Python concepts with mini projects and interactive applications built using **Python** and **Streamlit**.
+This repository covers core Python concepts with mini projects and interactive applications built using **Python**.
 ---

 ## 📖 About